MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/cacosh-cacoshf-cacoshl.md

  A complex number that represents an angle, in radians.

 ## Return Value
  The inverse hyperbolic cosine of `z`, in radians.
-The result is unbounded and non-negative along the real axis, and  in the interval [−iπ, +iπ] along the imaginary axis.
+The result is unbounded and non-negative along the real axis, and  in the interval [-iπ, +iπ] along the imaginary axis.

 ## Remarks
  Because C++ allows overloading, you can call overloads of `cacosh` that take and return `_Fcomplex` and `_Lcomplex` values.
 In a C program, `cacosh` always takes and returns a `_Dcomplex` value.